 We are currently in the process of digitising our physical catalogue and deploying it on SOLO.
 Our aim is to complete this by the end of 2013.
 A small percentage of the collection is already catalogued on SOLO: approximately 5000 post-1850 sheet maps and atlases published after 1988.

-For comprehensive guidance on finding maps, please consult our LibGuide ‘Finding Aids for Maps.’
-The main map catalogue is a physical card catalogue in the Map Room, containing records of all of the sheet maps in the collection, together with most of the atlases.
+For comprehensive guidance on finding maps, please consult our LibGuide 'Finding Aids for Maps.'
+Our physical card catalogue is still being deployed to SOLO as fully digitised records.
+In the interim we can provide online access to scans of the original cards.
 The general arrangement is by map scale, but records for maps dated before 1851 and all atlases are arranged chronologically.

 In addition to the card catalogue, graphic indexes are available for most national map series, including our very extensive Ordnance Survey collection.
 Please ask for these at the enquiry desk.